SparkScratch-P/sparkscratch-p.github.io/index.md

 ## Developer Guides & Toolkits:

-The ***SUCSES Encoding and Decoding Series*** for encoding text, lists and even images , fast & easily on Scratch
+The ***SUCSES Encoding and Decoding Series*** for encoding text, lists, and even images, fast & easily on Scratch

 [Repository](https://github.com/SparkScratch-P/SUCSES) [Documentation](https://sparkscratch-p.github.io/SUCSES/)

-***Sb3 to Exe*** converter, best method
+***Sb3 to Exe*** converter, the best method

 [Repository](https://github.com/SparkScratch-P/Sb3-to-exe) [Documentation](https://sparkscratch-p.github.io/Sb3-to-exe/)

 ## Hardware & Firmware for You !!

-Follow me on Tinkercad & Check out All the Circuits, Projects, 3D Drawings an more…. !!!I have been working and hands-onn on various circuit-based projects for long.
-I am now designing circuits in CAD Softwaren named TinkerCAD.
+Follow me on Tinkercad & Check out All the Circuits, Projects, 3D Drawings, and more…. !!!I have been working and hands-on on various circuit-based projects for a long.
+I am now designing circuits in CAD Software named TinkerCAD.
 I have my Profile there.

 <a href="https://sparkscratch-p.github.io/circuit-designs/">